Scalability in Perception for Autonomous Driving: Waymo Open Dataset: Waymo Open Dataset

 \textbf{LiDAR data} is encoded in this dataset as range images, one for each LiDAR return; data for the first two returns is provided.
 The range image format is similar to the rolling shutter camera image in that it is filled in column-by-column from left to right.
 Each range image pixel corresponds to a LiDAR return.
 The height and width are determined by the resolution of the inclination and azimuth in the LiDAR sensor frame.
 Each inclination for each range image row is provided.
 Row 0 (the top row of the image) corresponds to the maximum inclination.
 Column 0 (left most column of the image) corresponds to the negative x-axis (\textit{i.e.,} the backward direction).
 The center of the image corresponds to the positive x-axis (\textit{i.e.,} the forward direction).
 An azimuth correction is needed to make sure the center of the range image corresponds to the positive x-axis.

 Each pixel in the range image includes the following properties.
 Figure \ref{fig:ri_ex} demonstrates an example range image. \begin{compactitem} \item Range: The distance between the LiDAR point and the origin in LiDAR sensor frame. \item Intensity: A measurement indicating the return strength of the laser pulse that generated the LiDAR point, partly based on the reflectivity of the object struck by the laser pulse. \item Elongation: The elongation of the laser pulse beyond its nominal width.
-A long pulse elongation, for example, can indicate that the laser reflection is potentially smeared or refracted, such that the return pulse is elongated in time. \item No label zone: This field indicates whether the LiDAR point falls into a no label zone, \textit{i.e.,} an area that is ignored for labeling. \item Vehicle pose: The pose at the time the LiDAR point is captured. \item Camera projection: We provide accurate LiDAR point to camera image projections with rolling shutter effect compensated.
+Elongation in conjunction with intensity is useful for classifying spurious objects, such as dust, fog, rain.
+Our experiments suggest that a highly elongated low-intensity return is a strong indicator for a spurious object, while low intensity alone is not a sufficient signal. \item No label zone: This field indicates whether the LiDAR point falls into a no label zone, \textit{i.e.,} an area that is ignored for labeling. \item Vehicle pose: The pose at the time the LiDAR point is captured. \item Camera projection: We provide accurate LiDAR point to camera image projections with rolling shutter effect compensated.
 Figure \ref{fig:cp_ex} demonstrates that LiDAR points can be accurately mapped to image pixels via the projections. \end{compactitem}

 Our cameras and LiDARs data are well-synchronized.
 The synchronization accuracy is computed as

 The camera\_center\_time is the exposure time of the image's center pixel.
 The frame\_start\_time is the start time of this data frame.
 The camera\_center\_offset is the offset of the +x axis of each camera sensor frame w.r.t. the backward direction of the vehicle.
 The camera\_center\_offset is 90\degree for SIDE\_LEFT camera, $90\degree+45\degree$ for FRONT\_LEFT camera etc. See Figure \ref{fig:sync_accuracy} for the synchronization accuracy for all the cameras.
 The synchronization error is bounded in [-6ms, 7ms] with 99.7\% confidence, [-6ms, 8ms] with 99.9995\% confidence.